 “Why even happy couples cheat” is a talk from Esther Perel, and I found it on the Sex Positive sub-Reddit.
-Her book Mating in Captivity should also be read closely and in a Straussian way.
+Her book Mating in Captivity should also be read closely, and Red Pill guys will get different things out of it.
 Although Mating in Captivity is superficially about how to maintain an erotic spark in a long-term relationship, a better reading is simpler and, for many men, harsher: All long-term relationships eventually curdle.
 Partners get bored with each other.
 Boredom is baked into the structure of relationships.

 “Why Even Happy Couples Cheat” is an extension of Mating in Captivity: they cheat because cheating is a way of avoiding both the trade-offs of relationships (security, reliability) and being single (novelty, fun).